 The Eisenhower/Johnson Tunnel cuts through the Continental Divide at an average elevation of 11,112 feet.
 (Driving conditions around the tunnel can be challenging during the months between November and April: The surrounding area receives an average of 26 feet of snow during those months.)
 The north tunnel, which handles westbound traffic, is 1.693 miles long, while the south tunnel (eastbound traffic) is 1.697 miles.
 Illuminating those tunnels is no small task–each has approximately 2,000 light fixtures using 8-foot bulbs.

 The Eisenhower/Johnson Tunnel is an impressive accomplishment, but it’s small potatoes compared to some others.
 The 15.2 mile-long Laerdal Tunnel in Norway is the world’s longest road tunnel.
 One of the busiest vehicular tunnels in America is the Lincoln Tunnel, which was built under the Hudson River to connect New Jersey and Midtown Manhattan in New York City.
 That tunnel’s center tube opened in 1937, while its north tube opened in 1945 and its south tube in 1957.
-In 2008, some 41,874,000 vehicles passed through the Lincoln Tunnel.
+In 2019, roughly 18 million vehicles passed through the Lincoln Tunnel.